 The new duty includes a requirement to strengthen the provisions for a socio-economic duty, ensuring public authorities work to reduce the socio-economic inequalities people face.
-It also recognises that the Public sector has an important opportunity to use its purchasing power to promote equality.
-As a public sector organisation we already have a legal obligation to consider the needs of women, disabled people and ethnic minorities and the new Equality Duty will extend this to cover age, sexual orientation, gender reassignment and religion or belief.
+It also recognises that the public sector has an important opportunity to use its purchasing power to promote equality.
+As a public sector organisation we already have a legal obligation to consider the needs of women, disabled people and ethnic minorities and the new Equality Duty will extend this.

-The Bill will continue to outlaw and strengthen age discrimination, and will tackle the gender pay gap and contain a power to require reporting on the gender pay gap.
+The Act will continue to outlaw and strengthen age discrimination, and will tackle the gender pay gap and contain a power to require reporting on the gender pay gap.

-The Bill will expand the way positive action can be used so that employers can pick someone for a job from an underrepresented group when they have the choice between two or more candidates who are equally suitable, provided they do not have a general policy of doing so in every case.
+The Act also expands the way positive action can be used so that employers can pick someone for a job from an underrepresented group when they have the choice between two or more candidates who are equally suitable, provided they do not have a general policy of doing so in every case.

-The Bill will not allow positive discrimination, which will remain unlawful.
+The Act will not allow positive discrimination, which will remain unlawful.

 Positive discrimination means employing or promoting people just because they are from an under-represented group, even if they are less suitable.
-The Equality Bill will not allow this to happen and will not allow employment quotas.
+The Equality Act does not allow this to happen and does not allow employment quotas.

 Positive action is not about banning certain groups from certain jobs.
-It is about allowing employers to increase diversity if they want their workforce to better reflect the local community or customer base.
+It is about allowing employers to increase diversity if they want their workforce to better reflect the local community or customer base, and they are underrepresented currently.